 Medicare Advantage Payment

-Central to the authors’ argument is the supposed “overpayment” of Medicare Advantage plans – a phrase mentioned 24 times across their two blog posts.
+The latest blog continues to rehash arguments related to the “overpayment” of Medicare Advantage plans – a phrase mentioned 24 times across their original two blog posts.
 First, let’s establish context around whom Medicare Advantage insures and what the federal government receives as a return on its investment.